Jerrold Heyman, IBM Corporation.

 Stephen Leicht, Entrepreneur and Philanthropist.

-Mr. Leicht most recently sold Collexis Holdings Inc., a semantic software business, to the Dutch conglomerate Reed Elsevier.
+Mr. Leicht is a Co-Founder and Board Member of UberResearch GmbH in Cologne, Germany, a software company for Research Funders.
+He is a Board Member and Chief Operating Officer of the parent company Digital Science Research Solutions Limited, in London - which provides data and software to research intensive institutions and corporations.
+He is a Co-Founder and Director of 52inc, a mobile development leader based in South Carolina where he previously served as Interim CEO.
+In 2010, Mr. Leicht lead the sale of Collexis Holdings Inc., a semantic software business, to the Dutch conglomerate Reed Elsevier.
 Mr. Leicht acted as Chief Operating Officer and Co-Founder of the Collexis Business, as well as a Board Director and Chairman of Collexis BV in Geldermalsen Netherlands and founder and board member of Collexis Chile in Santiago, Chile.
 Prior to his role at Collexis, Mr. Leicht spent several years in management and executive roles with IBM.
-Prior to IBM, Mr. Leicht founded, ran, and sold International Telecommunication Distributors, Inc, a telecom distribution company for mid-market providers.
-Mr. Leicht has a Bachelors Degree in Business from Bucknell University and an MBA from The Pennsyvlania State University where he was the President of his class.
-Mr. Leicht is a Board member and advisor to several companies and non-profit groups, and he is a regular speaker on Semantic Technologies, Informatics, and the role of Social Media.
-He lives with his wife and two children in Columbia, SC.
+Prior to IBM, Mr. Leicht founded, ran, and sold International Telecommunication Distributors, Inc, a telecom distribution company.
+Mr. Leicht has a Bachelors Degree in Business from Bucknell University and an MBA from The Pennsylvania State University where he was the President of his class.
+Mr. Leicht is a Board member and advisor to several companies and non-profit groups, and he is a regular speaker on Semantic Technologies, Artificial Intelligence, and the role of Social Media.
+He lives with his wife and two children in Lexington, SC.

 Tim Murphy, Duke Energy Corporation